sudh29/Interview_Questions/Python_ques3.md

 Readability vs. Flexibility: While __slots__ can optimize memory usage, it may reduce the flexibility of your classes.
 Use it judiciously, considering the trade-offs in terms of memory usage and ease of development.

+# How does garbage collection happen in python?

+Garbage collection in Python is the process by which the interpreter automatically reclaims memory that is no longer in use by the program.
+Python employs a garbage collector to manage memory and avoid memory leaks.
+The primary mechanism for garbage collection in Python is based on a technique called **reference counting, along with a **cycle detector to handle reference cycles.

+Here's an overview of how garbage collection works in Python: